nhayesroth/RedditContributionTracker/README.md

 - `subreddit`: The subreddit the bot will search for the the thread matching `post_regex`.
 - `user_agent`: User agent passed to PRAW (likely the name of your bot or a description of the specific application).
 - `username`: The username of your bot's reddit account.

+You can also specify several options at the command line.
+These can be seen in [config_utils.py](https://github.com/nhayesroth/RedditContributionTracker/blob/master/config_utils.py):
+- `answer_username`: Only include answers from 1 user (mostly for debugging).
+- `post_id`: Choose a specific post to scan (instead of using the `subreddit` and `post_regex` in `config.ini`)
+- `print_answers`: Prints scanned answers on the command-line (mostly for debugging).
+- `print_questions`: Prints scanned questions on the command-line (mostly for debugging).
+- `print`: Runs the bot once (as opposed to continuously) and prints the results (as opposed to posting them to reddit).
+- `question_username`: Only include questions from 1 user (mostly for debugging).

 ## How?